Frequently asked questions about Judicial Review

 There has been much press attention about Judicial Review claims after the recent actions of Gina Miller; firstly when she sought to challenge the legality of the Secretary of State for Exiting the European Union regarding the withdrawal from the EU without an Act of Parliament; and secondly when she sought to challenge the lawfulness of the proroguing of parliament.

-Hodge Jones & Allen Solicitors are regularly instructed in claims for Judicial Review.
+Hodge Jones & Allen are regularly instructed in claims for Judicial Review.
 Here we set out some answers to frequently asked questions.

 What is Judicial Review?

 Judicial Review is a legal remedy available only in the High Court.
 It can be used to challenge certain decisions, actions or failures to act of public bodies, such as local authorities in the exercise of their public functions.

 It is also a way of compelling a public body to make a decision or to exercise discretion where the law has placed them under a duty to do so.

 Judicial Review has certain limits.
 It is not a further right of appeal nor is it available where the applicant has an alternative remedy available (e.g. statutory review or appeal in the county court), or simply because the applicant has missed the time limit to bring an appeal.

 Generally, you must have a sufficient interest to apply for Judicial Review.
 As such, your personal rights must be affected by the decision under challenge – this includes individuals, corporations and partnerships.

 Public bodies can also bring a claim for Judicial Review.

 Is there a time limit to bring a claim?